Ars-Digitale/java-21-study-guide/docs/module-07/threads.md

 - **User Thread**: Any non-daemon thread.
 The JVM waits for all user threads to complete before exiting.
 - **System Thread**: Threads created internally by the JVM for garbage collection, JIT compilation, and other runtime services.

-From a certification perspective, understanding the behavioral differences between platform threads and virtual threads is essential.

 ## 7. Creating Threads in Java